AVC-CS-Committee/InteractiveCampusMap/README.md

 ### Resources

-If you are not very familiar with using Git and GitHub, and or are having issues with setting up Android Studio, check out these videos!
+If you are not very familiar with using Git and GitHub, and/or are having issues with setting up Android Studio, check out these videos!

 * [Git/GitHub Guide](https://youtu.be/8Dd7KRpKeaE)
 * [Git Auto Detection in Android Studio](https://youtu.be/GhfJTOu3_SE?t=20)